doug-square/dgsq.net/README.md

 - Admin interface for managing posts and scheduling publications (planned for future release)
 - Standalone post editor with modern Ghost-like interface for visual content creation
 - Creates tag index pages
+- Related Posts: Automatically suggests related posts based on shared tags at the end of each post
 - Author index pages with conditional navigation menu
 - Archives by year and month for chronological browsing
 - Dynamic menu generation based on available pages